Best Thai Green Curry Paste Recipe

 Instructions

-• Thinly slice all your ingredients to make them easier to pound later on.
+• Thinly slice everything to make pounding easier and faster.

-• Give the black peppercorns, coriander seeds, and cumin a quick roast to amp up the flavors.
+• Lightly roast the black peppercorns, coriander seeds, and cumin in a dry pan to release their aromas.

 Notes